Glenn-v-W/nlp-ue4/README.md

 ### command window pops up on first begin play

 On first play, the plugin adds modules to the python virtual environment.
 This may take a few minutes depending on internet connectivity.

-If the NaturalLanguageComponent does not complete training, wait for a few minutes before pressing play again.
+### the NaturalLanguageComponent does not complete training
+Wait for a few minutes before pressing play again.
+Python modules are being installed in the background, just be patient!

 ## [License](https://github.com/Glenn-v-W/nlp-ue4/blob/master/LICENSE)
 NLP and Tensorflow Plugin - [MIT](https://opensource.org/licenses/MIT)